rodolfolermacontreras/Recommender_System_Songs/README.md

 ## Built With

 - [Python](https://www.python.org/) - Programming language used
-- [FastAPI](https://fastapi.tiangolo.com/) - The framework used to create the API
+- [Streamlit](https://www.streamlit.io/) - The framework used to create the web app
 - [Scikit-learn](https://scikit-learn.org/stable/) - Machine learning library for Python

 ## Authors